Manti is one of those dishes that evokes waves and waves of memories of my time in Yerevan, Armenia.

-Their strong determination and success story was my impetus to look back on my life as well and summon my courage to live the life of my dream.
+Their strong determination and success stories were my impetus to look back on my life as well and summon my courage to live the life of my dreams.
 But, how did this happen?

-This podcast in many ways doccuments that unique experience that doesn’t revolve about me, it rather highlights the power of our food heritage to challenge stereotypes and transform lives.
+In many ways this podcast documents this unique experience that doesn’t revolve about me, but rather it highlights the power of our food heritage to challenge stereotypes and transform lives.

 After listening to the podcast, feel free to post your feedback, share this post, and recipe.

-In case you make manti, we would love to see your rendition, don’t forget to hashtag #cheznermine
+If you make Manti we would love to see your rendition, don’t forget to hashtag #cheznermine

 Serves 4-6 people

 - ½ teaspoon salt